Content Information

 - Never recap, break, or bend used needles.

-- Never use your own healthcare supplies for a student.
+- Never use the personnel's own healthcare supplies for a student.

 - Plan for safe handling and disposal before beginning any procedure using needles.